 Using free is good, but being a blogger for several years, I’ve learned the advantages of always having a backup.
 Such services tend to shut down, some without prior notice.
 So, what’s better than free?
 Of course, a free plan from a paid service, haha.
 Commercial websites can support their operations for a long time and are generally more stable.
 Obviously, these types of services come with limitations, but hey, it works for me.

-Chaport provides 1 operator and unlimited chats and websites.
+Chaport provides 2 operators and unlimited chats and websites.
 UserLike gives out 1 operator and 1 widget.
-Crisp Chat offers 2 seats for free, while Respond.IO provides 5 team members.
+Crisp Chat offers 2 seats for free.
 The most generous is JivoChat offering the first 30 agents free and unlimited chats and websites.

 Web or browser push notifications are messages from a website you receive in your browser, regardless of the device.
 It may be a smartphone, laptop, or desktop.
 They notify you about promos, important updates, or new content.
 It’s a new marketing channel and a good supplement or alternative to email marketing.
 It is, in fact, easier, as people do not need to give away their email addresses to subscribe.

-OneSignal gives you unlimited mobile push, but web push is limited to 30,000 subscribers only.
+OneSignal gives you unlimited mobile push, but web push is limited to 10,000 subscribers only.
 It has a WordPress plugin that can send a notification when a post is published.
-WebPusher is free for up to 60,000 subscribers.
+It is expensive though.
+SendPulse also have a web push product for free up to 10,000 subscribers.
+WebPusher is free for up to 10,000 subscribers and overall cheaper.
+Take note, unlike email subscribers, you can’t migrate web push subscribers to another service provider, so choose carefully.

 To unsubscribe from web push notifications, follow the instructions here.